DIY Professional Headshots

 When DIY Headshots Make Sense

-DIY headshots work best in specific situations where the investment of time and learning makes sense:
+DIY headshots work best in specific situations:

 When DIY Headshots Don't Make Sense